-(3) Prolific, creative, and impactful writer.
+And lastly, he was a prolific, creative, and impactful writer.

 - He also published three books : “Crossing the Threshold of Hope” (October 1994); “Gift and Mystery: On the 50th Anniversary of My Priestly Ordination” (November 1996) and “Roman Tryptych – Meditations”, a book of poems (March 2003).

 - Lastly, he beatified 1,338 people and canonized 482 saints, more than all the popes in the previous 500 years combined.
-He knew that the modern world need examples of holiness to hold on to and emulate.
+He knew that the modern world needed examples of holiness to hold on to and emulate.

 Seeing the rise of the secular culture he devoted himself in every way to the spiritual renewal of the church, some specific efforts were by hosting the Year of the Redemption, the Marian Year and the Year of the Eucharist.
 He also lead the charge for the Great Jubilee of the Year 2000, a celebration of God’s mercy and the forgiveness of sin.
-He was also known for his consistent and loud message to the world to “be not afraid”.
+He was also known for his consistent and loud message to the world to, “be not afraid”.

-In the last years of his life, St. John Paul II suffered from Parkinson’s disease which caused him to cut back on some of his activities.
-The strength of faith and will in these last few years were an encyclical in and of themselves.
+In the last years of his life, St. John Paul II suffered from Parkinson’s disease which caused him to cut back on his activities.
+His strength of faith and will in these last few years were an encyclical in and of themselves.
 Those of us watching were inspired by his reliance on Christ as his body grew weak.
 He united his suffering to Christ as a profound example of the mystery of the crucified Lord.